CodeLifter-sys/rapidclip-generator/README.md

 The generated files will be saved in the `output/` folder, including:
 - An audio file (`.mp3`) with the narration.
 - A subtitle file (`.srt`) synchronized with the audio.
-- A `process.log` file containing detailed logs of the video generation process, including the prompts generated for each image interval.
+- A `process.log` file containing detailed logs of the process, including the prompts generated for each image interval.
 - A final video (`_final.mp4`) assembled with animated transitions, maintaining a resolution of 1080x1920.

 #### Subtitle Approach: